 For the purposes of this CAN, "enforcing agency" is the legal entity having jurisdictional authority for the enforcement of applicable CBSC regulations and standards.
 This term includes the authority of the: "building official"; "enforcing agency"; "authority having jurisdiction"; and "fire code official" as used in various sections of the CBSC.
-OSHPD is the enforcing agency for OSHPD 1 and OSHPD 2 health facilities as specified by statute and stated in CBC Section 1.10.
-While having jurisdiction as the "fire code official", OSHPD does not have a "fire department" with fire-fighting apparatus, thus it is the Office's policy to work closely with the local fire departments regarding many aspects of fire and life safety relative to buildings and structures under its jurisdiction.
+OSHPD is the enforcing agency for OSHPD 1, OSHPD 2 and OSHPD 5 health facilities as specified by statute and stated in CBC Section 1.10.
+OSHPD is also the enforcing agency for OSHPD 1R nonconforming hospital buildings that have been removed from acute care services and remain under OSHPD jurisdiction as the "fire code official", OSHPD does not have a "fire department" with fire-fighting apparatus, thus it is the Office's policy to work closely with the local fire departments regarding many aspects of fire and life safety relative to buildings and structures under its jurisdiction.
 The local building department [fire authority] is typically the enforcing agency for OSHPD 3 facilities.